A Survey of Label-Efficient Deep Learning for 3D Point Clouds

 Self-supervised pretraining learns from large-scale unlabelled point clouds, and the learnt parameters can be applied to initialize downstream networks for faster convergence and effective learning from small task data, as illustrated in Fig.~\ref{fig:ssl}.
 It has attracted increasing interest as it can work with no human annotations.
 A milestone is PointContrast~\cite{xie2020pointcontrast} which learns network weights from 3D scene frames and fine-tunes networks on multiple high-level 3D tasks such as semantic segmentation and object detection.
 However, the performance gains of self-supervised pretraining remain limited compared with 2D image and NLP pretraining.

 Most existing studies tackle point cloud pretraining via two approaches: contrastive pretraining and generative pretraining.
 Contrastive pretraining~\cite{xie2020pointcontrast,huang2021spatio,chen20224dcontrast, liu2023fac} adopts a discriminative approach and it learns by maximizing the similarity of positive pairs (different augmentations of the same sample or different views of the same scene) while minimizing similarity between negative pairs (different samples).
 This enhances the network's ability to distinguish between similar and dissimilar examples, leading to improved generalization performance.
 Differently, generative pretraining~\cite{xu2023mv,yang2022gd} learns to generate new point-cloud samples with similar input distribution.
 The learned model captures representative features of input data which can be fine-tuned for downstream tasks.
+Other studies also combine self-supervised objective with supervised learning tasks to enhance model performance \cite{gadelha2020label}.
 Recently, Xiao et al.~\cite{xiao2022unsupervised} performed a comprehensive survey of self-supervised learning for point clouds.